kkarsten62/QMapShack.AppImage/README.md

 ===================================================
 ```
 *Note:*
-* Run again when new development commits are in the QMapShack development branch, check [here](https://github.com/Maproom/qmapshack/commits/dev).
+* Run again when new development commits are in the QMapShack development branch, check [here](https://github.com/Maproom/qmapshack/commits/dev)
-* And think about to **backup** an existing `QMapShack-x86_64.AppImage` in `out` folder prior to the rerun.
+* And think about to **backup** an existing `QMapShack-x86_64.AppImage` in `out` folder prior to the rerun

 Additionally you can enter into the Docker container by using a bash shell to inspect the content: